DoD-Platform-One/Anchore/docs/BBCHANGES.md

 ## List of files that are frequently modified from upstream

-  **warning**: *these are non exhaustive and should always be manually checked*
+  **warning**: *these are non exhaustive and should always be manually checked* You will likely want to select "ours" when merging in upstream changes

   - chart/templates/ui_secret.yaml
   - chart/templates/migrate_pod.yaml
+  - chart/templates/ui_secret.yaml